Skip to main content

 Cons

-• Single-use canister
+• Single-use canister — must replace after discharge

-• Higher per-ounce cost than traditional extinguishers
+• Higher per-ounce cost than traditional dry-chemical extinguishers

 Fire Types

-10 (A, B, C, K, lithium-ion, and more)
+10 (A, B, C, K, electrical, lithium-ion, textiles, petrol, cooking oil, bio-ethanol)

 Electrical Safety